-An Athlete is permitted to change his mind as to where he jumps an obstacle or element at any time, without penalty, including as a result of a mistake at a previous obstacle or element.
-If, however, the Horse avoids part of the obstacle at which it has been presented, he will be considered to have run-out.
+An Athlete is permitted to change their mind as to where the Athlete jumps an obstacle or element at any time, without penalty, including as a result of a mistake at a previous obstacle or element.
+If, however, the Horse avoids part of the obstacle at which it has been presented, the Combination will be considered to have run-out.